Modifying and Enforcing Divorce + Custody Agreements in Connecticut

 - A former spouse is convicted of a crime.

 Notably, when a proposed modification involves child custody or visitation, it must also be in the best interest of the child.
-Our attorneys understand that living with an unworkable custody arrangement can cause great stress for parents and harm to children.
-For clients in need of custody modifications, we work as quickly as possible so appropriate changes are made to meet current needs.
+Our family law attorneys understand that living with an unworkable child custody arrangement can cause great stress for parents and harm to children.
+For clients in need of child custody modifications, we work as quickly as possible so appropriate changes are made to meet current needs.

 Enforcement of Custody and Financial Orders